 Gas (farting) and bloating can usually be managed by not eating fatty foods or foods such as beans, broccoli, and vegetable skins.
 Over the counter or prescription drugs may also be used to relieve gas.

 Heartburn (acid reflux) causes a burning sensation in your chest.
 Despite its name, it has nothing to do with your heart.
 Rather, heartburn occurs when stomach acid comes backs up into your esophagus (food pipe).
 To avoid heartburn, try to stop eating certain foods:

 - Citrus juices (orange, grapefruit, lemon, and tomato)

 If symptoms do not go away, it is important that you see your health care provider.
-Heartburn that goes untreated for a long time can sometimes lead to cancer of the esophagus.
+Heartburn may be a symptom of GERD, or gastroesophageal reflux disease, which can sometimes lead to cancer of the esophagus.

-It is best to report GI symptoms to your health care provider to see if they are a side effect of treatment or a symptom of something more serious.
+It is best to report GI symptoms to your health care provider to see if they are a side effect of treatment or a symptom of a different medical condition.
 You can also use the following tips to manage symptoms and keep your gut as healthy as possible:

 - Drink lots of water (at least eight 8-ounce glasses of water each day)

 - Eat high-fiber foods (whole grain rice, bread, oats, vegetables, and fresh fruits)

 - Cut down on caffeine, fried foods, sugar, and animal fat

 - See your health care provider on a regular basis